10.2 MB (409.1 KB compressed)

 2312 x 1541 pixels

 19.6 x 13.0 cm ⏐ 7.7 x 5.1 in (300dpi)

 HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY

 Fish embryo development.
 Light micrograph of a section through a fish embryo during the early stages development.
 The cells here are known as blastomeres.
 Blastomeres are produced through cleavage, a type of cell division, of the ovum after fertilisation.
 Many blastomeres make up a hollow sphere of cells known as the blastula (seen here).
-Here, the cell at centre is in the metaphase stage of mitotic division.
-The chromosomes (dark specks) are visible in the nucleus (centre) and will pulled apart by the microtubules (spindles, lines).
+Here, the cell at centre is in the prophase stage of mitotic division and the chromosomes (dark specks) are visible in the nucleus (centre).
 Magnification: x1670 when printed 10 centimetres wide.

 Model release not required.
 Property release not available.